ClementNerma/NightOS/docs/ux/notifications.md

 ### Free notifications

-This is the default type of notifications, which no particular constraint.
+This is the default type of notifications, which has no particular constraint.

 ### Multimedia notifications